Candice Miller: 2000

 Following her re-election it was reported in June 1999 that Miller, who was term-limited as Secretary of State, was considering running for Congress again, seeking a probable re-match against Bonior.
 She was also rumored to be considering running for the Republican nomination for governor, to succeed three-term Republican Gov. John Engler, who was term-limited.
-She passed on both races.
+She ultimately passed on both races.

 2002

-After the 2000 United States Census, the Michigan Legislature reconfigured the state's congressional map.
+After the 2000 United States census, the Michigan Legislature reconfigured the state's congressional map.
 In the process, they redrew the 10th District, represented by 13-term Democrat David Bonior.
 The old 10th had been a fairly compact district taking in most of Macomb and St. Clair counties.
 However, the reconfigured 10th was pushed all the way to the Thumb.
 In the process, the legislature moved Miller's home in Harrison Township into the district, while shifting Bonior's home in Mount Clemens to the neighboring 12th District.
-Bonior opted to run for the governor of Michigan rather than run for re-election to the House of Representatives.
-Miller won the Republican primary unopposed, and in the general election in November she handily beat Carl Marlinga, the Macomb County Prosecutor since 1982.
+Bonior subsequently opted to run for the governor of Michigan rather than run for re-election to the USA House of Representatives.
+Miller won the Republican primary unopposed, and later in the general election in November she handily beat Democrat Carl Marlinga, the Macomb County Prosecutor since 1982.
 Marlinga called himself a "Hubert Humphrey Democrat", and Miller called herself a "George W. Bush Republican."
 She outraised Marlinga, and secured the Teamsters Union (but not AFL–CIO) endorsement.